England | Scotland | Wales | Northern Ireland | Ireland

 Dr Longfield returned from a working sabbatical on 3 December 2018.

-Dr Longfield is available for consultations (booked appointments) on Mondays, Tuesdays and Thursdays.
+Dr Longfield is available for consultations (booked appointments) on Tuesdays, Thursdays and Fridays (from 4.1.2021)

 MB BS 2001 (Newcastle) Bmed Sci MRCP DRCOG MRCGP